 HDFSA (Human Development and Family Science Association)

 Students benefit from membership to both professional and campus organizations.
 We encourage all HDFS students to consider joining the HDFS Association on campus.
 The goal is to unite students interested in HDFS and provide leadership opportunities, resources, and service to the community and the university.
 Topics covered in our monthly meetings include gaining experience through internships and volunteering, minors and secondary majors, what to do with a career in HDFS, education abroad, and much more.
 We also serve the Manhattan community with one service project each month.
 This year we will be serving many different areas of the community; from young children, to the elderly, to those who need a warm meal.
-Come to any of our meetings (pdf) and learn more about getting involved!
 If there is a specific topic you want guidance on, let us know and we’ll do our best to help you out.

 There are also many professional organizations that will provide students with up-to-date information in the broad field of human services or within a specific professional field.
 Some of these include: